SoftHu/tos_avg/En/QuestStartTalkENode_1756252907624665.md

 Our boss wants to go fishing with you.
 I hope you can come to the fish shop tomorrow.
-Don't be ungrateful!]
+Don't you know a good thing when you see it?]
 1756252982107357 -->|What do you want?|1756253006232805[<b>Speaker 👉 Uozumi:</b>

 Our boss wants to go fishing with you.
 I hope you can come to the fish shop tomorrow.
-Don't be ungrateful!]
+Don't you know a good thing when you see it?]
 1756253006232805 -->1756253036977382{ }
 1756253036977382 -->|Boss?|1756253051721963[<b>Speaker 👉 Prince:</b>